-Any firm that wants to succeed needs a marketing plan.
-Without one, an organization has no systematic approach for promoting itself to potential clients.
-The alternative is a haphazard, start-and-stop, inefficient effort that wastes time and money — two valuable resources no professional services firm can afford to squander.
+Any professional services firm that wants to be profitable and grow needs a marketing plan.
+Without one, an organization has no systematic approach to promote itself to potential clients.
+The alternative is a haphazard, start-and-stop, do-marketing-when-you-can dog’s breakfast that wastes time and money—two resources no firm can afford to squander.

-With that in mind, let’s take a look at what it takes to put together an effective marketing plan specifically for a professional services firm like yours.
+With these issues in mind, let’s take a look at what it takes to put together an effective marketing plan specifically for a professional services firm like yours.

 Of course, there’s more to a marketing plan than a list of ideas to promote your firm.
-You need to follow a specific process — one that produces a plan custom-tailored to your needs.
+You need to follow a specific process—one that produces a plan tailored to your needs and your team’s talents and limitations.

 Before we get into that process, however, let’s clarify a few key marketing planning concepts.